mxmxmarexmxm/AntiReels/README.md

 By using AntiReels, you can maintain better focus, increase productivity, and regain control over your browsing habits.

+## Installation:

+Please note that the extension is not yet available on official browser stores.
+However, you can follow the steps below to manually load the extension in Chrome and Firefox:

+- Chrome
+1. Clone or download the repository to your local machine.
+2. Open Chrome and type chrome://extensions in the address bar.
+3. Toggle on the Developer mode option located in the top right corner.
+4. Click on the Load unpacked button.
+5. Navigate to the downloaded repository folder and select it.
+6. The extension should now be loaded and ready to use in Chrome.
+- Firefox
+1. Clone or download the repository to your local machine.
+2. Open Firefox and type about:debugging in the address bar.
+3. Click on the This Firefox tab.
+4. Click on the Load Temporary Add-on button.
+5. Navigate to the downloaded repository folder and select the manifest.json file.
+6. The extension should now be loaded and ready to use in Firefox.
+ Please note that loading the extension manually in this way is temporary and may require you to repeat the steps each time you open the browser.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, bug fixes, or feature requests, feel free to submit a pull request.